 Stakeholder(s): Plains All American Pipeline LP

-Overview: The Cactus Pipeline is a 310-mile, 20-in. crude oil pipeline with an initial capacity of 250,000 bpd from McCamey to Gardendale, Texas.
+Overview: The Cactus Pipeline is a 310-mile, 20-in. crude oil pipeline with an initial capacity of 250,000 barrels per day (bpd) from McCamey to Gardendale, Texas.
 The pipeline is expected to transport both sweet and sour crude oil from the Permian Basin to the U.S. Gulf Coast.
 Crude oil delivered on Cactus will have access to rail loading capacity at the company’s Gardendale station and access to barge dock facilities in the Corpus Christi area.
 The company expects to expand capacity to 330,000 bpd by the fourth quarter this year.

-Progress: The Cactus Pipeline began operations in April.
+Progress: The pipeline began operations in April.

 Location: Texas, Louisiana